The Univalence Principle: Structured 1-categories

 \begin{example}[Categorical structures for the interpretation of Martin-Löf Type Theory] Various structures on categories have been devised for the interpretation of Martin-Löf Type Theory.
 An analysis of some of these structures in univalent foundations is given in \cite{alv1-lmcs} (to which we also refer the reader for references to the original literature).
-We look here at split type categories (a.k.a.\ categories with attributes) and categories with families.
+We look here at split type categories (a.k.a.\ categories with attributes) and categories with families (a.k.a.\ natural models).
+A \defemph{split type category} consists of a category $\C$ equipped with \begin{itemize} \item a presheaf $T : \C^{\textrm{op}} \to \Set$; \item a ``comprehension structure'', associating to any $\Gamma : \ob{\C}$ and $B : T(\Gamma)$ an object $\Gamma.B$ and a morphism $\pi_B : \Gamma.B \to \Gamma$; \item for any $\Gamma$ and $B$ as above, and any $f:\Delta \to \Gamma$,